Torxed/ftunnel/README.md

 # ftunnel
-stunnel but written in Python.. and more flexability to wrap data in other ways.
+stunnel but written in Python..

 # HOWTO